easycoder/rbr/README.md

 The system requires no software framework, nor any build tools beyond a text editor.
 This improves maintainability and offers ease of access to programmers of all levels of experience.

-This ReadMe does not attempt to fully describe the system.
-Instead, all documentation is online and accessed from the webapp.
-The best way to get an introduction to RBR is to visit the webapp at
+The webapp is designed to work on a smartphone but can also be viewed in a PC browser.
+It can be found at

 [https://rbrheating.com/home](https://rbrheating.com/home)

-The webapp is designed to work on a smartphone but can also be viewed in a PC browser.